 The most important "system" in the Army is the human soldier.
 Because the soldier is a biological system, life science, biotechnology, and medicine offers unique potential for enhancing the performance of this most complex, critical, and costly of the Army's systems.
 Pursuing a career in life science can be immensely exciting and rewarding.
 Studying life science encourages professionals to ask questions, make observations, evaluate evidence, and solve important problems.
 Although many life scientists are primarily involved in research and development, and work in the laboratory or field, you may decide you want to work in another area within the science, such as management or administration.
 In the Army, many opportunities are available within many branches for life scientists to apply their technical expertise.

-A Life Science Major must complete 27 core courses (including IT305) and any one of the seven three-course engineering sequences.
-The Life Science Major requires 11 courses (10 required and 1 elective) for a total of 41 academic courses.
+A Life Science Major must complete 40 courses: 27 core courses, including IT305 and any one of the seven three-courses engineering sequences, and 11 life science courses (9 required + 2 electives).